 \section{Abstract}

-A major challenge for building statistical models in the big data era is that the available data volume may exceed the computational capability.
-A common approach to solve this problem is to employ a subsampled dataset that can be handled by the available computational resources.
-In this paper, we propose a general subsampling scheme for large-scale multi-class logistic regression, and examine the variance of the resulting estimator.
+A major challenge for building statistical models in the big data era is that the available data volume far exceeds the computational capability.
+A common approach for solving this problem is to employ a subsampled dataset that can be handled by available computational resources.
+In this paper, we propose a general subsampling scheme for large-scale multi-class logistic regression and examine the variance of the resulting estimator.
 We show that asymptotically, the proposed method always achieves a smaller variance than that of the uniform random sampling.
-Moreover, when the classes are conditional imbalanced, significant improvement over uniform sampling can be achieved.
+Moreover, when the classes are conditionally imbalanced, significant improvement over uniform sampling can be achieved.
 Empirical performance of the proposed method is compared to other methods on both simulated and real-world datasets, and these results match and confirm our theoretical analysis.